da Costa Gomez, Moises F(rumencio) (b. Oct. 27, 1907 - d. Nov. 22, 1966), prime minister of the Netherlands Antilles (1949, 1951-54).

 Dawalibi, Maaruf al-, Arabic Ma`ruf al-Dawalibi (b.
 1907, Aleppo, Ottoman Empire [now in Syria] - d.
 Jan.
 15, 2004, Saudi Arabia), speaker of parliament (1951), prime minister (1951, 1961-62), and foreign minister (1961-62) of Syria.
 In 1947, one year after Syria achieved full independence, he ran for parliament, becoming a deputy for Aleppo.
 In 1949 he was named economy minister.
 A co-founder of the People's Party, which advocated maintaining Syria's democratic system and establishing union with neighbouring Iraq, he established a reputation for his distrust of Damascus politicians.
 In 1951 he first formed a government, but one day later the army took power in a coup led by Col. Adib al-Shishakli.
 He served as defense minister under Pres.
 Hashim al-Atassi in 1954-55 and became prime minister in 1961, when the People's Party was voted back into office, but in 1962 was again removed in a coup.
 When, on March 8, 1963, the Ba`th party came to power, Dawalibi was arrested along with all "anti-unionist" politicians (i.e. those who had supported Syria's secession from the United Arab Republic in 1961) and incarcerated in the notorious Mezze military prison.
 A few months later, he was released and exiled to Lebanon.
 He then moved to Saudi Arabia where he served as private adviser to the successive kings.

 Day, Stockwell (Burt) (b.
 Aug.
-16, 1950, Barrie, Ontario), Canadian politician.
+16, 1950, Barrie, Ont.), Canadian politician.
 He was elected to Alberta's provincial legislature in 1986 to represent the riding of Red Deer.
 He served the Progressive Conservative government of Alberta in various posts.
 As treasurer for three years, he presided over an economic boom in the oil- and gas-rich western province that allowed him to deliver a string of billion-dollar budget surpluses.
 On July 8, 2000, he was elected leader of the new right-wing Canadian Alliance party.
-After winning over 70% of the vote in a by-election in the federal constituency of Okanagan-Coquihalla, Day was officially sworn in as a Member of Parliament on Sept.
+After winning over 70% of the vote in a by-election in the federal constituency of Okanagan-Coquihalla, Day was officially sworn in as a member of parliament on Sept.
 19, 2000, and became leader of the opposition in the House of Commons.
 An Alliance proposal to allow referenda if 3% of voters signed petitions prompted the satirical television show This Hour Has 22 Minutes to launch a petition to have Day's first name changed to "Doris"; over one million people signed the petition through the show's website.
 Infighting within the Alliance led Day in July 2001 to call a new leadership ballot for March 2002.
 On Dec.
 12, 2001, he resigned and was replaced on an interim basis by John Reynolds, but remained in the race to succeed himself, which he ultimately lost to Stephen Harper.
-When Harper became prime minister, Day became minister of public safety (2006-08), then minister of international trade (2008-10) and president of the Treasury Board (2010- ).
+When Harper became prime minister, Day became minister of public safety (2006-08), then minister of international trade (2008-10) and president of the Treasury Board (2010-11).
+He did not seek reelection to parliament in 2011.